kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 4. On scale-up from zero, patch the Workload to the positive computed minimum before recreating the required group chain and allowing pods.

-This differs from JobSet suspension: LWS has no `spec.suspend`, and scaling to zero does not open an immutability window or require rebuilding its scheduling definition.
+LWS has no `spec.suspend`; scale-to-zero is not a JobSet-style suspend.

-Kubernetes 1.37 makes `gang.minCount` mutable, so this KEP does not prohibit all size changes.
-A `ResizePolicy: Recreate` size update is handled as a revision transition:
+`gang.minCount` is mutable in 1.37.
+A `ResizePolicy: Recreate` size update is a revision transition:

 1. Recompile and patch the Workload template with the new desired minimum.
 2. Keep old revision PodGroups at their old minimum while their old-size pods